simonwheatley/sched-embed/readme.txt

 `[sched url="example.sched.org" background="dark"]`

+Note that this does not put a dark background behind the schedule, it simply changes the text colour to be suitable for a dark background if your site has one.

 = Can I specify the fallback text? =

 You can specify the fallback text which will be shown to users who have JavaScript disabled: